 Each student of Miranda House is a member of the Students Union.
 The Principal of the College is the patron of the Students Union.
 The Students Union is affiliated to the Delhi University Students' Union, (DUSU).
 It acts as an umbrella body over Departmental Societies, six Cultural Societies and other Clubs, the MH Sports Organization, the MH units of the National Cadet Corps, and National Service Scheme.
-Neither the Students Union nor any society arranges any programme/ meeting which has any affiliation with any political party.
+Neither the Students Union nor any society arranges any programme/meeting which has any affiliation with any political party.
 All students annually participate in the election of office-bearers.

-The extended Students Executive, comprising student representatives from all departmental, co-curricular and extracurricular societies in Miranda House, is in place for 2020-2021.
 Elections for the posts of President, Vice-President and Central Councillors will be held as per the schedule declared by the University for the elections to DUSU.
 The highlight of the Union's activities is Tempest, the annual festival of Miranda House, much awaited not just by Miranda House but by the entire University.